ionos-enterprise/ionos-enterprise-puppet/README.md

 * **ssh_keys**: A list of public SSH keys to add to supported image.
 * **availability_zone**: Direct a storage volume to be created in one of three zones per data center.
 This allows for the deployment of enhanced high-availability configurations.
 Valid values for `availability_zone` are: `AUTO`, `ZONE_1`, `ZONE_2`, or `ZONE_3`.

+The volume `size` can be increased after the volume is created.

 **Note**: Either `image_id` or `licence_type` must be defined.

 ### NIC Resource